wttech/bobcat/docs/_docs/guides/first-aem-test.md

   </jcr:content>
 </jcr:root>
 ```
-As you can see it is an AEM page exported from crx in xml format.
+As you can see it's an AEM page exported from crx in xml format.
 It contains one text component from We Retail.
 Now using our actions we have to add this page to our AEM instance.
 We do it also in the `BeforeEach` method:
 ```java
 (...)
 import com.cognifide.qa.bb.aem.core.pages.sling.SlingDataXMLBuilder;